ravya1108/hactoberfest2023/README.md

 ```

 where `this-is-you` is your GitHub username.
-Here you're copying the contents of the first-contributions repository on GitHub to your computer.
+Here you're copying the contents of the first-contribution repository on GitHub to your computer.

 ## Create a branch